Scientific Name

 Etymology

-The formal epithet "variegata (pronounced "var-ee-GAY-tuh") means "variegated; having a pattern of different colors or marks."
+The cultivar epithet 'Variegata' (pronounced "var-ee-GAY-tuh") means "variegated; having a pattern of different colors or marks" and refers to the variegated foliage of this plant.

 Origin

-Crassula perforata f. variegata is a form of Crassula perforata selected for its variegated foliage.
-Crassula perforata is native to South Africa.
+Crassula perforata 'Variegata' is a form of Crassula perforata selected in cultivation for its variegated foliage.

 Crassulas are easy to grow but susceptible to mealybugs and fungal diseases.
 Overwatering is sure to be fatal, as with all succulents, so err on the side of being too dry rather than too wet.
 Never let your plant sit in water.
 If you water from beneath by allowing the plant to sit in a saucer, pour off any excess water after a few minutes.